-Which Season Should I Get Married In?
+Which Season Should We Get Married In?

 Choosing the best month to get married in can be a tall order, so it's important to consider all the factors that make a date easier, more affordable, or more appropriate for your wedding.
 Perhaps the first thing you should consider is which season you want to get married in.
 Do you prefer the beauty of spring flowers, the warmth of summer sun, the colors of autumn leaves, or a blanket of freshly fallen snow for your wedding backdrop?
 For some couples, your wedding season might depend on your profession.
 For instance, if you are a school teacher, summer might be the best option so you won't have to take time off work to honeymoon.
 On the other hand, if you or your fiancé are accountants, springtime (aka tax season) will most likely be off limits due to your workload.